Train Hard, Study Hard – Train to become a pro soccer player without neglecting your academic StudiesErtheo Education & Sports

 With this in mind, it is important that those people that inspire and influence budding young players, such as parents and coaches, emphasize the importance of a good education from day one.

-A parent who gives their child all the tools and support they need to pursue career in football, should also give them equal encouragement on the academic side.
-Not only because it could help their development as a player, but also because there are no guarantees that they will make it as a professional football player and another path may have to be taken.
+A parent who gives their child all the tools and support they need to pursue career in soccer, should encourage them to succeed academically.
+Not only because it could help their development as a player, but also because become a professional soccer player is extremely rare and even the most talented players should have a plan B.

 Research suggests that good students make better athletes

-The belief in the tangible benefits of combining sport and academic study is also backed up by research.
+The claim that academic study leads to greater success on the soccer field is backed by research.
 A study on this type of ‘dual career’ has been carried out by the Centre for Olympic Studies and Research.

 The director of the centre, Professor Ian Henry, noted that balancing an academic interest outside of sport helps athletes “to put their training and performance into perspective, allowing them to deal more effectively with the challenges of sport, including setbacks and injury”.